 Optimal Price Formula

-The price elasticity of demand is a measure of how a quantity of good sells with respect to changing prices.
+The price elasticity of demand measures how quantity demanded responds to a change in price.
 To learn more click the link above.

 Optimal Price Definition